SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/metric-definitions.md

 Number of new Security Hotspots

-**Security Review Rating** (`security_review_rating`) The ratio of the number of Security Hotspots that are in "To Review" or "In Review" status per 1K lines of code.
+**Security Review Rating** (`security_review_rating`)

-A = 0–3 "To Review" and "In Review" Security Hotspots per 1K lines of code
+The ratio of the number of Security Hotspots that are in "To Review" status per 1K lines of code.

-B = >3–10
+A = 0–3 "To Review" and "In Review" Security Hotspots per 1K lines of code B = >3–10
 C = >10–15
 D = >15–25
 E = >25

 ---